Hop til indhold

 Why the forecasts and payouts are not increasing

-Generally, when you are saving up in the average interest rate environment your plan comes with some minimum payouts, the so-called tariff payouts also known as guaranteed benefits.
-A certain average minimum interest on your pension payments is included in the tariff payouts together with assumptions regarding costs and payment of insurance cover.
+Generally, when you are saving up in the average interest rate environment your pension plan comes with some minimum payouts, the so-called tariff payouts also known as guaranteed benefits.
+A certain average minimum interest on your pension payments is included in the tariff payouts together with assumptions regarding life expectancy, costs and payment of insurance cover.
 For the tariff payouts to increase, the actual development must be better than the assumed.
 And, at the same time it must be secure to increase the payouts.

 The development proved less favourable than assumed